discretize/discretize-guides/cm-guides/revenant/power-renegade/static.md

 <CMInformation title="Phase 2">
 ----
 Cast <Skill name="icerazorsire" /> to apply <Condition name="Vulnerability" /> and swap to <Skill name="legendarydwarfstance" />.
-- Make sure to have `20%` energy at least starting the phase.
+- Make sure to have at least `20%` energy to start the phase.

 In <Effect name="exposed"/> under <Skill name="vengefulhammers" />, burst with <Skill name="chillingisolation" />, <Skill name="shacklingwave" /> and <Skill name="deathstrike" />.
 Place your portal and finish the phase by sharing <Boon name="Might" /> and using <Skill name="chillingisolation" /> if needed.
 <InformationBlock title="Tips">
-- Start your burst with <Skill name="shacklingwave" /> if your party lack <Condition name="Vulnerability" /> application.
+- Start your burst with <Skill name="shacklingwave" /> if your party lacks <Condition name="Vulnerability" /> application.
 </InformationBlock>
 </CMInformation>
 <IdealRotation>